-During a renovation or demolition project, if the contractor suspects additional ACM, the contractor must immediately report the suspected area to the ROICC or Contract Representative. years before the demolition.
-A copy of the report should also be forwarded to the Asbestos Program Manager.
+During a renovation or demolition project, if the contractor suspects additional ACM, the contractor must immediately report the suspected area to the ROICC or Contract Representative.

 For glove bag project requirements, please refer to 29 CFR 1926.1101 for specific work procedures.